forestgrape/coronavirus/coronavirus.md

 #### Orientation Matters
 *  The transmission pathways (mostly airborne and vectorless) yield an initial deposition of the virions on the apical side together with the barrier function of the apical cell layer the virions have
 * In vitro [cell culture to check] experiments from [McCray & Co](#mccray05) show both increased apical ACE2 expression and a corresponding increased cell entry from the apical side.
-[McCray & Co](#mccray05) also observed that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
+[McCray & Co](#mccray05) also observed in the lab that Sars-CoV-1 exits the cell on the apical side following an apical entry with a preference of more than 1000:1.
 Similarly was observed for the common cold causing coronavirus 229E: It infects the cells, corresponding to its receptor, amino-peptidase N, expression, preferably from the apical surface [[McCray](#mccray)].
 229E exits apically with a preference of 10:1 (about 91%) for an apical entry and 5:1 (about 83%) for a basal entry.

 #### ACE2 Receptor Detection
 There are two common methods to measure tissue distribution of proteins: